Stellantis/stellantis.github.io/_webportal-public-reference/Media.GetMediaState.md

 #### REMARK

-The possible values returned are the following :
+The possible values returned are the following:

 Value | State
 ----|----